djangobrew/djangobrew.com/README.md

 # djangobrew.com

-The website for the Django Brew podcast with @sjbitcode and @adamghill.
+The website for the Django Brew podcast with https://github.com/sjbitcode and https://github.com/adamghill.

 ## Install